-In connection with the required redemption of Align's 20,710 Pre-IPO Units described in Note 16, the Company entered into a promissory note with Align Technology, Inc. ("Align").
-Under the terms of the promissory note, the Company will make monthly payments of \$2,311 to Align through March 2021.
-The promissory note bears annual interest of 2.52% which is included in the consolidated statement of operations.
-As of June 30, 2020, the Company has \$20,584 outstanding under this promissory note.
+In connection with the required redemption of Align's 20,710 Pre-IPO Units described in Note 15, the Company entered into a promissory note with Align Technology, Inc. ("Align").
+Under the terms of the promissory note, the Company was scheduled to make monthly payments of \$2,311 to Align through March 2021.
+The promissory note bore annual interest of 2.52% which is included in the condensed consolidated statement of operations.
+As of March 31, 2021, the Company has \$0 outstanding under this promissory note.